Brandgeek proudly supports Mountain Area Preservation and is humbled to be…

 Brand Geek pays its team members a fair fixed monthly price for their services over the course of twelve months.
 Team members are encouraged to take time off-grid, so long as their workload is managed ahead of time.

 When the coffers are overflowing, the surplus is shared with full and part-time employees and contractors; for example, our firm’s contract paralegal, Ramsey, typically receives annual bonuses equivalent to one month’s pay.

 Brand Geek offers a SEP IRA that has been screened by our funds manager for ESG qualities and matches 5% of its full-time employee’s contributions thereto.

 Brand Geek provides its employees the funds to contribute the maximum legally allowable amount to Health Savings Accounts for its full-time employees.

 Brand Geek recognizes the value of aggregated collective impact vastly exceeding the impact each enterprise has on its own.
-Accordingly, Brand Geek seeks first and foremost to purchase goods and services from other soulful, multiple-bottom line enterprises and individuals, including other Certified B Corps, members of 1% for the Planet, Social Venture Circle, Social Enterprise Alliance, Green America, and other similar membership organizations.
+Accordingly, Brand Geek seeks first and foremost to purchase goods and services from other soulful, multiple-bottom line enterprises and individuals, including other Certified B Corps, members of 1% for the Planet, American Sustainable Business Council (previously known as Social Venture Circle), Social Enterprise Alliance, Green America, and other similar membership organizations.